niuiic/modern-neovim-configuration/README.md

 ## Known Issues

 - `<C-o>` may not return to correct position.
-- Some completion sources may fail for unknown reasons.
+- Some completion sources and the status line plugin may crash for unknown reasons.

 ## Screenshot